-MIS 3850 SPECIAL TOPICS 1-3 credits
+MIS 3850 SPECIAL TOPICS (1-3 credits)

 Various topics in management information systems.
 These may be one-time or occasional course offerings.
+Prerequisite: Dependent on specific course content

-MIS 3990 INTERNSHIP 3 credits
+MIS 3990 INTERNSHIP (3 credits)

 The internship (400 hours of paid employment) is designed to provide the student with supervised on-the-job training.
 A contract between the college, student, and employer provides the groundwork.
 Objectives, evaluations, written log, and a study of the organization are designed to provide a realistic learning experience.